holkeb/hypercerts-test/docs/announcements.md

 - Pilot of hyperboards: We’ll pilot how to encourage funding by recognizing who contributed financially and non-financially to projects or events.
 - Evaluations: We’ll build on the Ethereum Attestation Service (EAS) and the work of https://gitcoinreviews.co/ who have already started a review application for hypercerts.
 The goal is to allow attestations and evaluations for hypercerts, such that they can be used via user-generated templates for any impact domain.
 - Integrations: We’ll support funding platforms to integrate hypercerts.
 If you are interested in using hypercerts, please write us at team [at] hypercerts.org
-- Maintenance and user support: Not a usual roadmap item, but included here to appreciate the work that goes into this, especially as the code-base and use cases increase :slight_smile:
+- Maintenance and user support: Not a usual roadmap item, but included here to appreciate the work that goes into this, especially as the code-base and use cases increase 🙂